Richard Hale is a published author who enjoys writing on business, sports, culture, traveling, technology, and symbolism.

 The Perfect Bar Stool

-Bar stools are perfect for sitting around a kitchen counter, outfitting a basement game room, or for a tall dining table.
+Bar stools are perfect for sitting around a kitchen counter, outfitting a basement game room, or placing around a tall dining table.
 Modern bar stools are quickly becoming one of the most popular pieces of furniture in the kitchen, due to their versatility in an open floor plan.
-You’ll find yourself using these stools every day, between helping the kids with their homework and hosting happy hour.
+Between helping the kids with their homework and hosting happy hour, you’ll find yourself using these stools every day,

 - Modern bar stools come in four heights: short, counter, bar, and tall.

 - Find the right option for your seating area by measuring the height of your tabletop.

 - Leave 9 to 12 between the stool seat and the underside of the surface so everyone can sit comfortably.

 How to Measure Bar Stools

 - Measure the height of the counter where you'll use the stool, from the floor to the top of the bar.